 The Thirsty Bag is a simple, inexpensive, and effective response to electronic water damage.
-It uses top of the line Molecular Sieve to quickly and consistently pull all of the water out of any device you leave inside.
+The Molecular Sieve quickly absorbs the water from any device you leave inside.
 The special beads are engineered to grab water molecules out of the air, and never release them.
-It can reduce the atmospheric humidity to 1% RH and remove all liquid water overnight.
+It can reduce the atmospheric humidity to 1% RH and remove liquid overnight.

 Why it Works ¶

 Modern, low voltage devices typically do not "burn out" immediately upon water contact.
 Instead, tiny microscopic beads of water in chip housings and on circuit boards are re-routing the power erratically to places it doesn't belong.
 This can cause a cell phone to malfunction, or not work at all.

 This means, luckily for us, that if you can remove all the water from the phone it is likely to work again.
 Unfortunately, this is not as easy as it sounds.
 Water will cling to the smallest spaces where towels and sponges can't reach.
 We can't heat the phone to get the water out, or we may cook the sensitive flash memory, or melt delicate components.
 So we must turn to science to get our phone dry.